parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 Developing an Automised Scanning and Storage system, that implements OCR to extract text from a scanned RC Card and store the structured data into a Database.

 # Data Flow

-(to be filled)
+###Implementation of input :

+Build an Android app that works as a scanner, by using the smartphone's camera.
+The app would act as an IP Camera that would establish a socket connection over the network.
+This port would be opened on the Web App running OpenCV to read the frames from the feed.
+Inverse Binary Thresholding followed by dilation to get image boundaries.
+Contouring of the boundaries to obtain the optimal frame.

 # Files

-### Untitled1.py

-Using OpenCV to capture contours of the image and detect boundaries of the RC Card.
-The Region Of Interest(ROI) is then found and converted into grayscale and stored for text extraction.

-### matching.py

-Using OCR to extract text from the image.
-Regex matching of the text to extract information in a structured format.

-### RCReader.zip
+###RecognitionCam.zip

-Django web application for viewing and querying the RC details database.
+Django web application with the necessary ...
-Scanned data from mobile Android application is inserted into structured database.

 # Libraries and Dependencies

-- Spyder
+- Google Tesseract
 - OpenCV
-- Google Tesseract
 - Django
+- Android Studio
 - Ajax
 - SQLite